bsc-william-taylor/world-cup-manager/README.md

 # World Cup Manager

-World Cup Manager was a simple world cup 2014 simulator that I built as part of a team for a module in university.
-The app was written in Java and OpenGL ES with no native controls apart from the message boxes.
+The Computing Project was a module designed to allow students to work in teams to design a piece of software.
+While no development was needed (for some strange reason...) we decided to implement the mobile application in full to gain extra marks.
+The mobile app that was written was meant to emulate the World Cup 2014 tournament by allowing users to input their own results to play out different scenarios.
+The app was written in Java using OpenGL ES with no native controls apart from the message boxes.

 ## Assignment

-Expain assignment
+The module assignment was actually just a design document and presentation.
+The module was more about developing professional skills rather than programming skills.
+When talking about professional skills I am of course talking about teamwork, communication, leadership and other professional qualities.

+**Requirements**
+* Design Document
+* Presentation

 ## Submission

-Expain submission
+In addition to submitting a lengthy and detailed design report we also submitted copies of the source code and APK which is the binary file standard for Android.
+A presentation was written to show off all work and design and this presentation also including a live demonstration of the Android application incase module lectures couldn't run the official version due to not having an Android device.
+We received a very high mark for the work as the team went the extra mile and actually implemented out idea and didnt just write about it.

+**Android App Features**
 * Hardware accelerated graphics
 * Full tournament simulation
 * Swipe based gestures